ehovers10/dci/_chapters/dispute-in-discourse.md

 The [Presidents](#presidents){: #presidents-show .tooled} dialogue is marked to indicate that it can seem somewhat stilted, resembling two independent sentences rather than a coherent story line.
 However, if we point out that the subjects in the two sentences can refer to past presidents and interpret the predicates as picking out the subjects' respective publicized traits, we impose a *parallel* relation on the two sentences and uptake goes through much more smoothly.

 Kehler suggests that coherence relations imbue a discourse with an additional meaning that goes beyond the sum of its individual parts.
 He also maintains that linguistic coherence is subject to a Neo-Humean classification based on the basic forms of connection between idea.
-All connections among ideas, David Hume suggests {% cite hume1777 | noname %}, can be reduced to one of three principal such connections: *Resemblance*, *Contiguity* in spacetime, and *Cause/Effect*.
+All connections among ideas, David Hume suggests {% cite hume1777 | noname %}, can be reduced to one of three principal ones: *Resemblance*, *Contiguity* in spacetime, and *Cause/Effect*.

 Hume's reductive base is perhaps a bit too narrow.
-If we construre *resemblance* broadly enough, we can bring a wide swath of connections under its umbrella, but it seems to me that there are basic relations among ideas that Hume's reduction leaves out -- in particular, the set of relations corresponding to the *relative generality* of two ideas pertaining to the same domain.[^mereology] The [Bears](#bears-ex){: #bears-show .tooled} completion is the flip-side of resemblance relations in that it highlights a *distinction* within a class that was previously over-looked.
+True, if we construe *resemblance* broadly enough, we can bring a wide swath of connections under its umbrella, but it seems to me that there are basic relations among ideas that Hume's reduction leaves out -- in particular, the set of relations corresponding to the *relative generality* of two ideas pertaining to the same domain.
+The relation of *part* to *whole* is a philosophical celebrity within the family of relative generality relations.
+That such a relation is a basic logical connection between ideas is emphasized by Goodman and Leonard {% cite goodman1940 | noname %} in their classic explication of the calculus of individuals:

+> "The relations of segments of the universe are treated in traditional logistic at two places, first in its theorems concerning the identity and diversity of individuals, and second in its calculus of membership and class-inclusion.
+But further relations of segments and of classes frequently demand consideration.
+For example, what is the relation of the class of windows to the class of buildings?
+No member of either class is a member of the other, nor are any of the segments isolated by the one concept identical with segments isolated by the other.
+Yet the classes themselves have a very definite relation in that each window is a part of some building.
+We cannot express this fact in the language of a logistic which lacks a part-whole relation between individuals unless, by making use of some special physical theory, we raise the logical type of each window and each building to the level of a class -- say a class of atoms -- such that any class of atoms that is a window will be included (class-inclusion) in some class that is a building.
+Such an unforutnate dependence of logical formulation upon the discovery and adoption of a special physical theory, or even upon the presumption that such a suitable theory could in every case be discovered in the course of time, indicates serious deficiencies in the ordinary logistic.
+Furthermore, a raising of type like that illustrated above is often precluded in a constructional system by other considerations govering the choice of pimitive ideas." {% cite goodman1940 | noname | pages: 45 %}

+The [Bears](#bears-ex){: #bears-show .tooled} completion, too, expresses a relative generality coherence relation.
+It is the flip-side of resemblance relations in that it highlights a *distinction* within a class that was previously over-looked.
 In moving from a coarser to a more granular conception of the sub-space of reality corresponding to beardom, the [Bears](#bears-ex){: #bears-show .tooled} dialogue exhibits a relation of {% gloss refinement %} between the ideas expressed in its utterances.

 <!-- Refinement -->
 {% obs Refinement %}